 I personally like to use a pork shoulder.
 Here is a list of my favorite cuts:

-Both the shoulder and butt cuts come from the shoulder of the pig, but pork butt is higher up on the foreleg.
-Pork shoulder is farther down.
+Both the shoulder and butt cuts come from the shoulder of the pig, but the pork butt is higher up on the foreleg.
+The pork shoulder is farther down.
 They both start out as relatively tough and fatty cuts, but they both benefit from long, slow cooking methods.

 Have you grabbed my freezer meal plans, yet?
 I might be biased but I think they are pretty amazing!
 They have saved our dinner hour for years now.
 Check them out!